 At present, only gas from the Snøhvit field is converted to LNG on a large scale in Norway.
 Globally, the supply of LNG has been growing rapidly over the last decade.
 It has mainly been driven by developments in the United States and Australia, amongst others and increasing demand, primarily in Asia.
 The growth is expected to continue the coming years.

-Norwegian gas exports maintained on a stable high level in 2022, and Norway exported about 122 billion Sm3 gas (not normalised to 40 MJ/Sm3), mainly to other countries in Europe.
+Norwegian gas exports were somewhat lower in 2023 than in 2022 but remained at a historically high level in 2023, and Norway exported about 117 billion Sm3 gas (not normalised to 40 MJ/Sm3), mainly to other countries in Europe.
 The gross energy content in the total volume of Norwegian sales gas corresponds to about nine times normal Norwegian electricity production

 In much of Europe, gas is an important source of energy for heating homes and industrial buildings, gas is used for cooking, as feedstock in industrial processes and is used in gas-fired power plants to generate electricity.
-Norwegian gas provides between 20 and 25 % of the EU and United Kingdom gas demand and makes an important contribution to energy security in Europe.
+Gas exports from Norway in 2023 equaled more than 30 per cent of the total gas consumption of the EU and the United Kingdom, and makes an important contribution to energy security in Europe.

 How is natural gas used and what is driving growth in consumption?